 I moved out to Seattle after graduating in 2017 and have been on the search for a lacrosse outlet ever since.
 When I heard about Doublecrosse I was interested in getting involved since it reminded me of the program where I got my start, one that emphasizes learning, sportsmanship, community, and of course, fun!
 While I have had some coaching experience in the past, this is the first time I will be one of the head coaches and I could not be more excited.
 Lacrosse has had such a positive influence on me and has helped shaped me into the person I am today.
 I hope to lay a similar foundation to the one I was given for these girls so they can have wonderful experiences and memories like I did through this amazing game.
 I cannot wait for the spring and am looking forward to a great first season with the 3/4 team!

 With Assistant Parent Coach Erika Teschke!

 Hi everyone!
-I am so excited to be returning for my fifth season as the 2nd Grade coach!
+I am so excited to be returning for my sixth season as the 2nd Grade coach!
 I started playing lacrosse in 2009 as a freshman at Roosevelt High School, where I played one season of JV and three seasons of Varsity.
 I coached the 2nd grade Doublecrosse team from 2012-2016 while attending the University of Washington.
 On the side, I am the Operations Manager at the Pike Market Food Bank.

 With this age group, my coaching philosophy centers around fun and play!
 I want the girls to have an encouraging and positive introduction to lacrosse.
 I also emphasize teamwork, individual skill development, lacrosse knowledge, and, of course, safety.